xapax/security/privilege_escalation_windows.md

 for /f eol^=^"^ delims^=^" %a in (c:\windows\temp\permissions.txt) do cmd.exe /c icacls "%a"
 ```

+Binaries in system32 are excluded sine they are mostly correct, since they are installed by windows.
+What we are interested in is binaries that have been installed by the user.

 Here is a POC code for this

 ```c